petrnymsa/coffee-time/README.md

 TBA.

 ## :star:  Can I contribute?
 Yes.
-Just fork :fork_and_knife: it and open pull request.
+Just fork it and open pull request.
 Easy as that :+1:.

 ## :interrobang: Found issue?
 Go ahead and open one.
 Thank you.